lethithuhong1302/UAVVesselDiffusion/README.md

 # UAVVesselDiffusion
 This repository is a diffusion-based framework for synthetic UAV vessel image generation and data augmentation for vessel detection tasks, official implementation of the paper "CRF-EfficientUNet: an improved UNet framework for polyp segmentation in colonoscopy images with combined asymmetric loss function and CRF-RNN layer"

 ![](figs/Figure2.jpg)
+**The proposed pipeline for UAV-based vessel detection dataset augmentation**
 ![](figs/Figure3.jpg)
+**Synthetic image generator using multimodal language and diffusion models**
 ![](figs/Figure5.jpg)
+**Synthetic dataset generation for rare object classes**

 # Prerequisites
 1. Linux or OSX
 2. NVIDIA GPU + CUDA CuDNN (CPU mode and CUDA without CuDNN may work with minimal modification, but untested)